cocky-punch/fantasma_cero/README.md

-# Fantasma Cero
+# Fantasma Cero [WIP]

-A web firewall that both scares away and lures those pesky LLM/AI scraper bots.
+A web firewall (WAF) that both scares away and lures those pesky LLM/AI scraper bots.
 It hits an incoming HTTP request with a quick check — "Are you human, or just another bloody AI scraper in a trench coat?"— before letting it in.

 ## Usage

-*Fantasma Cero* being a customizible tool, acts as a lightweight web firewall and reverse proxy.
-It supports and employs:
+Being a customizable tool, *Fantasma Cero*  supports and employs:
 * Proof-of-Work (PoW) challenge
 * HMAC tokens
 * JWT tokens
 * Trap endpoint detection
-* Wrong and decoy content
+* Wrong and decoy content which poisons AI scrapers

 Only verified visitors are allowed through to the configured backend.